kubernetes/community/contributors/design-proposals/local-ephemeral-storage.md

 This is an optional partition which runtimes can use for overlay filesystems.
 This feature will not attempt to provide resource garantee and isolation to this partition.

 ## Secondary Partitions
 All other partitions are exposed as local persistent volumes which are not covered in this feature.
-The term `Partitions` are used here to describe the main use cases for local storage.
-However, the proposal doesn't require a local volume to be an entire disk or a partition - it supports arbitrary directory.
-This implies that cluster administrator can create multiple local volumes in one partition, each has the capacity of the partition, or even create local volume under primary partitions.
-Unless strictly required, e.g. if you have only one partition in your host, this is strongly discouraged.
-For this reason, following description will use `partition` or `mount point` exclusively.

 ## Resource Management Solution for CPU and Memory
 Currently kubernetes provides different levels of resource management for CPU and memory resource types.